UXDProtocol/uxd-program/README.md

 The project uses `Anchor` IDL for safety and readability (over the finest performance tunning).

-The project relies on `Mango Markets` [program](https://github.com/blockworks-foundation/mango-v3), a decentralised derivative exchange platform build on Solana, and controlled by a DAO.
+The project relies on `Mango Markets` [program](https://github.com/blockworks-foundation/mango-v3), a decentralized derivative exchange platform build on Solana, and controlled by a DAO.

 This program contains 2 set of instructions, one permissionned and one permissionless